wp-plugins/support-great-writers/readme.txt

 == About Us ==

-Developed by the fine folks at [Loudlever, Inc.](http://www.loudlever.com), this plugin allows blog owners and WordPress publishers to monetize their content through [Amazon affiliate sales](http://associates.amazon.com).
-We believe that it should be as easy for site owners to use our tools, so if you experience any difficulties getting things set up please email us at: wordpress@loudlever.com.
+Developed by the fine folks at [Loudlever](http://www.loudlever.com), this plugin allows blog owners and WordPress publishers to monetize their content through [Amazon affiliate sales](http://associates.amazon.com).
+It should be easy for you to get started, but if you experience any difficulties getting things set up please email us at: wordpress@loudlever.com.

 == Installation ==